 Action Items.

 [Jul 14] DET Temp/DSP.
 ACTION: Ament will send out a packet of information to the FPT when it becomes available.
 FPT will have a discussion at a later meeting.
+STATUS: carryover to next month.

 [Jul 14] Detroit steelhead releases.
 ACTION: Wertheimer will discuss with Friesen and bring a proposal back to FPT.
 STATUS: completed.

 [Jul 14] Mods for Minto and Foster.
 ACTION: Griffith will send out a list of proposed mods for the two facilities.
+Status: carry over.

 [Aug 14] FCR AFF.
 ACTION: Griffith will check with Lightner and Leonhardt about getting this issue buttoned up.